farmachine/spyglass/replit.md

 - ✓ Enhanced logging to show active vs inactive project counts in dashboard statistics
 - ✓ Session counts (total/verified/unverified) only include sessions from active projects
 - ✓ Deactivated projects and their data are completely excluded from dashboard metrics
-- ✓ **DASHBOARD LAYOUT IMPROVEMENTS IMPLEMENTED**: Enhanced dashboard layout for better space utilization and visual appeal
+- ✓ **DASHBOARD LAYOUT IMPROVEMENTS COMPLETELY IMPLEMENTED**: Enhanced dashboard layout for better space utilization and visual appeal
 - ✓ Removed welcome message to save vertical space and moved dashboard header higher
 - ✓ Implemented fixed header and search bar with scrollable project tiles section only
+- ✓ Used h-screen with flex layout and overflow-hidden for proper fixed header behavior
+- ✓ Added z-index layering and white background to dashboard controls section
 - ✓ Removed blue squiggly lines from organization badges by adding proper border styling
-- ✓ Added subtle blue shadow borders to project cards (bottom and right edges) for better visual separation
+- ✓ Added subtle blue shadow borders to project cards using inline styles for guaranteed application
 - ✓ Dashboard now has better space efficiency with frozen navigation and focused scrolling area
+- ✓ All layout changes now properly visible and functional in the browser
 - ✓ **VALIDATION RECORDS EMPTY VALUE BUG COMPLETELY RESOLVED**: Fixed critical issue where validation records were created with empty `extracted_value` fields
 - ✓ Root cause identified: Database validation records had empty strings while UI displayed actual values from session's `extractedData`
 - ✓ Batch validation correctly assigned 0% confidence to empty values, but UI expected confidence for displayed values